 Starting in the Qing dynasty (1644–1911), scholars increasingly turned to inspiration from the rich resource of ancient works inscribed with seal and clerical script.
 Influenced by an atmosphere of closely studying these antiquities, Qing scholars became familiar with steles and helped create a trend in calligraphy that complemented the Modelbook school.
 Thus, the Stele school formed yet another link between past and present in its approach to tradition, in which seal and clerical script became sources of innovation in Chinese calligraphy.
 Notable calligraphers from this period include Deng Shiru (鄧石如, 1743–1805) and Zhao Zhiqian (趙之謙, 1829–1884).

 Chinese calligraphy is an Oriental tradition rooted in centuries of practice.
 It is an art of turning square Chinese characters into expressive images by varying the speed and pressure of a pointed Chinese brush.
 By controlling the concentration of ink, the thickness and adsorptivity of the paper, and the flexibility of the brush, the artist is free to produce an infinite variety of styles and forms.
 In contrast to western calligraphy, diffusing ink blots and dry brush strokes are viewed as a natural expression rather than a fault.
 While western calligraphy often pursues font-like uniformity, Chinese calligraphy emphasizes more on expressing one’s emotions.
 To the artist, calligraphy is a mental exercise that coordinates the mind and the body to choose the best styling in presenting the content of the passage.
-It is a most relaxing yet highly disciplined exercise indeed for one’s physical and spiritual well being.
+It is a most relaxing yet highly disciplined exercise indeed for one’s physical well-being and spiritual cultivation.